 About Kelina Cowell

-I am a UK-based aspiring Game QA Tester, building hands-on experience through self-directed portfolio projects on shipped games across PC Game Pass, mobile, and VR.
+I am a UK-based Game QA Tester building hands-on experience through self-directed portfolio projects on shipped games across PC Game Pass, mobile, and VR.

-I enjoy the practical side of QA: planning sessions, running focused tests, capturing evidence, and writing bug reports that a developer can act on quickly.
+I focus on the practical side of QA: planning structured sessions, running focused test passes, capturing clear evidence, and writing bug reports that developers can act on quickly.

 I have not worked in a studio yet.
-My experience comes from self-directed portfolio projects and structured team projects from the Game Academy bootcamp, with feedback and insights via networking with senior QA and wider game and software professionals.
+My experience comes from self-directed portfolio projects and structured team projects from the Game Academy bootcamp, strengthened by ongoing feedback and insights through networking with senior QA and wider game and software professionals.

 What you will see in my work: